josbeir/cakephp-mercure/README.md

 }
 ```

-Now every call to `url()` will automatically include these default topics:
+Now every call to `MercureHelper::url()` will automatically include these default topics:

 ```php
 // In your template